 Sarah later became president of the Diana, Princess of Wales Memorial Fund, which officially closed in 2012.
-She also gave evidence during an inquest into Diana’s death in 2007, helping to lead to the ruling that her sister was unlawfully killed, according to Yahoo.
+She also gave evidence during an inquest into Diana’s death in 2007, helping to lead to the ruling that her sister was unlawfully killed.

 Still, that doesn’t mean Jane has been holding any grudges.
 “It’s been terrible for Jane that Diana died before they could properly make it up,” an old family friend told the Daily Mail.
 Jane’s daughter, Laura, was even named a godparent of Diana’s granddaughter, Princess Charlotte.
-She has probably even more photos like these 10 times Princess Charlotte looked cute as a button than we have!
+Next, get a look at these stunning, rarely seen photos of Diana.